lmanohara/kafka-sample/README.md

-# kafka-sample
+# Kafka Sample

+This project demonstrates behaviour of the Kafka Java client

+## Features

-This project demonstrate the Kafka consumer and producer behaviours
+- Kafka basic consumer and producer examples.
+- Read data from Wekimedia data stream and publish to the Kafka.
+- Read Wekimedia data from Kafka and insert into the OpenSearch.
+- Read Wikimedia data from the Kafka and apply computation on stream realtime.